jbequ5/SAGE-Enigma-Subnet/SAGE-Deep-Dive.md

 - Accepted fragments are atomized into self-contained units (≤50 KB) and enriched with basic metadata.

 **Contribution Tracking and Rewards**:
 Every surviving fragment is immediately credited to its contributor with immutable provenance.
-This transparent tracking ensures miners see their exact impact and receive fair rewards through contribution scoring.
+This transparent tracking ensures miners see their exact impact and receive fair rewards through ContributionScore.

 **Outputs**:
 Clean, gated fragments fed to the Strategy Subsystem and (selectively) weak impact signals to the Economic Subsystem.